French Jews in Israel: History

 From 2000 to 2009, more than 13,000 French Jews made aliyah, largely as a result of growing antisemitism in the country.
 A peak was reached in 2005, with 2,951 olim.
 However, between 20–30% eventually returned to France.
 After the election of Nicolas Sarkozy, French aliyah dropped due to the Jewish community's comfort with him.
 In 2010 only 1,286 French Jews made aliyah.

 By 2012, some 200,000 French citizens lived in Israel.
-During the same year, following the election of François Hollande and the Jewish school shooting in Toulouse, as well as ongoing acts of anti-semitism and the European economic crisis, an increasing number of French Jews began buying property in Israel.
-In August 2012, it was reported that anti-semitic attacks had risen by 40% in the five months following the Toulouse shooting, and that many French Jews were seriously considering immigrating to Israel.
+During the same year, following the election of François Hollande and the Jewish school shooting in Toulouse, as well as ongoing acts of antisemitism and the European economic crisis, an increasing number of French Jews began buying property in Israel.
+In August 2012, it was reported that antisemitic attacks had risen by 40% in the five months following the Toulouse shooting, and that many French Jews were seriously considering immigrating to Israel.
 In 2013, 3,120 French Jews immigrated to Israel, marking a 63% increase over the previous year.
 In the first two months of 2014, French Jewish aliyah increased precipitously by 312% with 854 French Jews making aliyah over the first two months.
 Immigration from France throughout 2014 has been attributed to several factors, of which includes increasing antisemitism, in which many Jews have been harassed and attacked by a fusillade of local thugs and gangs, a stagnant European economy and concomitant high youth unemployment rates.

-During the first few months of 2014, The Jewish Agency of Israel has continued to encourage an increase of French aliyah through aliyah fairs, Hebrew-language courses, sessions which assist in potential olim to find jobs in Israel, and immigrant absorption in Israel.
-A May 2014 survey revealed that 74 percent of French Jews consider leaving France for Israel where of the 74 percent, 29.9 percent cited anti-Semitism.
+During the first few months of 2014, the Jewish Agency for Israel continued to encourage an increase of French aliyah through aliyah fairs, Hebrew-language courses, sessions which assist in potential olim to find jobs in Israel, and immigrant absorption in Israel.
+A May 2014 survey revealed that 74 percent of French Jews consider leaving France for Israel where of the 74 percent, 29.9 percent cited antisemitism.
 Another 24.4 cited their desire to "preserve their Judaism," while 12.4 percent said they were attracted by other countries.
 "Economic considerations" was cited by 7.5 percent of the respondents.
 By June 2014, it was estimated by the end of 2014 a full 1 percent of the French Jewish community will have made aliyah to Israel, the largest in a single year.
 Many Jewish leaders stated the emigration is being driven by a combination of factors, including the cultural gravitation towards Israel and France's economic woes, especially for the younger generation drawn by the possibility of other socioeconomic opportunities in the more vibrant Israeli economy.
-During the Hebrew year 5774 (September 2013 - September 2014) for the first time ever, more Jews made Aliyah from France than any other country, with approximately 6,000 French Jews making aliyah, mainly fleeing rampant antisemitism, pro-Palestinian and anti-Zionist violence and economic malaise with France becoming the top sending country for aliyah as of late September 2014.
+During the Hebrew year 5774 (September 2013 – September 2014) for the first time ever, more Jews made Aliyah from France than any other country, with approximately 6,000 French Jews making aliyah, mainly fleeing rampant antisemitism, pro-Palestinian and anti-Zionist violence and economic malaise with France becoming the top sending country for aliyah as of late September 2014.